 The Company is currently evaluating options with respect to the continued expansion of the Bug and Martiniere West gold deposits, which may include joint venture or other similar arrangements to advance the property.
-At this time the Company has no work plans for Martiniere in 2019.
+The Company has no plans for work at Martiniere during the winter of 2020 but a resumption of resource expansion drilling is being considered for the summer 2020 program due to the increase in the gold price which currently sits well above the U.S. \$1,300 price used in the 2018 resource estimate.